UnlockGPU/UnlockGPU/_pages/priorities.md

 - Collaborate with Intel and others for a unified open alternative to CUDA.

 **Why this matters:**
 Open standards are the way out of single-vendor lock-in.
-AMD’s future is to be the best option in a connected ecosystem—not just the “second” or cheapest.
+AMD's future is to be the best option in a connected ecosystem—not just the "second" or cheapest.

 ---

 *Maintained by the UnlockGPU community.
-The next 18–24 months are critical: AMD’s dual-front war for developer trust and software maturity will shape the future of open GPU computing.*
+The next 18–24 months are critical: AMD's dual-front war for developer trust and software maturity will shape the future of open GPU computing.*

 ---